junxit/us-congress-bills-114/bill.md

 This Act may be cited as the “Federal Improper Payments Coordination Act of 2015”.

 ## § 2.
-Availability of the Do Not Pay Initiative to the judicial and legislative branches and states
+Availability of the do not pay initiative to the judicial and legislative branches and states

 Section 5 of the Improper Payments Elimination and Recovery Improvement Act of 2012 (31 U.S.C.
 3321 note) is amended—

 - **(1)** in subsection (b)(3)—
   - **(A)** in the paragraph heading, by striking “by agencies”; and
-  - **(B)** by adding at the end the following: “States and any contractor, subcontractor, or agent of a State, and the judicial and legislative branches of the United States (as defined in paragraphs (2) and (3), respectively, of section 202(e) of title 18, United States Code), shall have access to, and use of, the Do Not Pay Initiative to verify payment or award eligibility for payments (as defined in section (2)(g)(3) of the Improper Payments Information Act of 2002, 31 U.S.C.
-3321 note) when, with respect to a State, the Director of the Office of Management and Budget determines that the Do Not Pay Initiative is appropriately established for that State and any contractor, subcontractor, or agent of the State, and, with respect to the judicial and legislative branches of the United States, when the Director of the Office of Management and Budget determines that the Do Not Pay Initiative is appropriately established for the judicial branch or the legislative branch, as applicable.”; and
+  - **(B)** by adding at the end the following: “States and any contractor, subcontractor, or agent of a State, and the judicial and legislative branches of the United States (as defined in paragraphs (2) and (3), respectively, of section 202(e) of title 18, United States Code), shall have access to, and use of, the Do Not Pay Initiative for the purpose of verifying payment or award eligibility for payments (as defined in section 2(g)(3) of the Improper Payments Information Act of 2002 (31 U.S.C.
+3321 note)) when, with respect to a State, the Director of the Office of Management and Budget determines that the Do Not Pay Initiative is appropriately established for that State and any contractor, subcontractor, or agent of the State, and, with respect to the judicial and legislative branches of the United States, when the Director of the Office of Management and Budget determines that the Do Not Pay Initiative is appropriately established for the judicial branch or the legislative branch, as applicable.
+To ensure consistency with the principles of section 552a of title 5, United States Code (commonly known as the Privacy Act of 1974) the Director of the Office of Management and Budget may issue guidance that establishes privacy and other requirements that shall be incorporated into Do Not Pay Initiative access agreements with States, including any contractor, subcontractor, or agent of a State, and the judicial and legislative branches of the United States.”; and
 - **(2)** in subsection (d)(2)—
   - **(A)** in subparagraph (B), by striking “and” after the semicolon;
   - **(B)** in subparagraph (C), by striking the period at the end and inserting “; and”; and